Jangaon: Civic administration

 Jangaon Municipality is the civic body that oversees the civic needs of the town.
 It was constituted in 1953 as a third grade municipality.
 It was upgraded to second grade in the year 2010 with 28 municipal wards.
 The jurisdiction of the civic body is spread over 17.49 km2.

 Law and order

 The West Zone Deputy Commissioner of Police Warangal is responsible for maintaining law and order in the town and district areas.
 Jangaon has Senior Civil Judge's Court, and Prl.
 Junior Civil Judge's Court for maintaining law and order.

 Healthcare

 The 100-bed Government Area Hospital Jangaon is the largest hospital in the town.
 A new Medical college was sanctioned to the Jangaon District and will be upgrading the existing hospital in the district by the state government and admissions will be started from 2023.

 Culture

 Kolanupaka temple, a religious destination for the Jains.

 The Champak Hills are located 6 km away from the town.

-Jeedikalllu Sri Ramachandra Swamy Devasthanam is a famous Temple that predates Bhadrachalam temple.
+Jeedikalllu Sri Ramachandra Swamy Devasthanam is a temple that predates Bhadrachalam temple.
 Jeedikalllu village is located about 15 km southerly to the district centre, Jangaon.